hack-technicolor/hack-technicolor/docs/Recovery.md

 This should work for any known Technicolor device build on a Broadcom BCM63xx platform.
 Since basically forever, Technicolor gateways have had a corrupt firmware recovery mechanism built in.

-By holding down a button (usually reset) at power on, the Gateway will enter BOOT-P mode which will allow you to flash firmware into `bank_1`, while the appropriate software is running on your PC
+By holding down a button (usually reset) at power on, the Gateway will enter BOOTP mode which will allow you to flash firmware into `bank_1`, while the appropriate software is running on your PC

-If both firmware banks contain invalid firmware's, the Gateway will enter BOOT-P recovery mode automatically after three failed boot attempts on both banks.
+If both firmware banks contain invalid firmware's, the Gateway will enter BOOTP recovery mode automatically after three failed boot attempts on both banks.

 !!! warning "Please note and take into account"
     - This will not automatically switch the active bank for you, if the active bank is `bank_2` and it still contains a valid firmware it will still boot it, instead of the one you are flashing here.